sporestudio/dhcp-server/README.md

 Deployment of a DHCP server with two clients, which are on an internal network and receive IP addresses from the DHCP server.

-> The server will have two networls cards.
+> The server will have two networks cards.
 The first card will be on the private solo-host network 192.168.56.0/24 and  the second card will be configured on an internal network 192.168.57.0/24

 **Network structure:**